lewisoutdoorllc/tech-blog/README.md

 In your code editor navigate to the root of the API in your command line and run 'npm install';

 If you install please be sure to edit the .env with your proper credentials.
+"ONCE YOU HAVE DONE THAT MAKE SURE YOU COMMENT BACK IN THE .ENV IN THE .GITIGNORE FILE TO PROTECT YOU PERSONAL INFORMATION".
 Please enjoy.

   [Tech Blog](https://github.com/lewisoutdoorllc/tech-blog)